OAKLANDS WOLVES MEN’S FOOTBALL ACADEMY

 The squads are formed of 18-22 student athletes.

-Progression occurs on a weekly level, as mentioned previously, players move up and down the ladder depending on performance, attitude & attendance.
+Progression occurs on a weekly basis, players move up and down the ladder depending on performance, attitude and in-class attendance.
 There is a clear in-house progression route from the U17’s to U19’s to Elites and an external progression route for the Elite players who are all encouraged to play men’s football.
-Rather than being linked with a particular football club, we aim to form links with clubs at all levels of the Non-League structure.
-Some examples include: Dagenham & Redbridge, Royston Town, AFC Dunstable & London Colney FC.
-Exceptional Elite players are also sent on trial with various professional clubs & England Colleges squads with the help of Head of Academy Steve Castle, who has over 600 professional league appearances with various clubs.
+Rather than being linked with a single football club, we aim to form links with clubs at all levels of the Non-League structure to ensure Elite players progress to men’s football at the right level.
+Some examples include Dagenham & Redbridge, Royston Town, AFC Dunstable & London Colney FC.
+In addition, exceptional Elite players may also get the opportunity to trial for a professional academy & England Colleges Squads, with the help of Head of Academy Steve Castle, who has over 600 professional league appearances with various clubs and expansive coaching experience.